1. Role of local Personal Promotion Panels (PPPs)

 5.2 The local Head of Human Resources will obtain opinions for the PPP from at least three referees (four in the case of promotion to band G and above) from outside the candidate’s establishment who have relevant specialist knowledge.

-5.3 For senior research-based cases for promotion, a minimum of one referee (in the case for promotion to band F) or 2 referees (in the case of promotion to bands G and above) should be active members of internationally recognised non-UK research groups.
+5.3 For senior research-based cases for promotion to band F, a minimum of one referee should be active members of internationally recognised non-UK research groups.

 6.1 The Promotion Interview Panel will be provided with: